LolHacksRule/AngryBirdsHeroes/README.md

 ## What tools were used?

 * uTinyRipper
-  * Dumping of all game data.
+  * Dumping of all game data as the base project.
 * dnSpy
   * Decompiler for C# assemblies.
 * de4dot